joeycurti3/Quail-Genomics/README.md

 ## Quail Genomics Project

-This github repository contains all the scripts for genotyping, analyzing and plotting from the manuscript:
+This github repository contains all the scripts for genotyping, analysis and plotting of whole genome re-sequencing data used in the manuscript:

 Does the quail cross the road?
 Evaluating roadways as barriers to gene flow in a north american ground-dwelling bird